 For help completing your Georgia SNAP Application for food stamp benefits, follow the instructions provided below.

-GA Food Stamps Application Guide
+GA Food Stamps Application Guide for 2023

 Here are the four ways you can apply for Georgia food stamp benefits:

 Option 1 – Online via Georgia Gateway

 If this is your first time using the Georgia Gateway online portal, you will first have to create a GA Gateway online account.

 Creating a Georgia Gateway account is quick, easy, and should only take a few minutes.

 Once you have created your account, you can apply for food stamp benefits online by submitting your GA Food Stamps Application.